xiao-mantou/GamingTweaks/README.md

 ### BIOS Optimization(s)

 Use the following advice as per own needs, please do keep in mind that e.g. disabling HT increases the overall security since it reduce the possible attack surface however, at the same time it decreases the performance on e.g. using VM because it _cripples_ the IPC performance drastically on Intel systems.
-The mentiond settings are only basic examples, it's nessary to review all BIOS settings manually and make a decision yourself, the [BIOS Kompendium](http://www.bios-info.de) helps you since it explains every toggle with much details.
+The mentioned settings are only basic examples, it's nessary to review all BIOS settings manually and make a decision yourself, the [BIOS Kompendium](http://www.bios-info.de) helps you since it explains every toggle with much details.

 * ~~Disable High Precision Event Timer (HPET)~~ (not needed after Windows April Update Build 1803)
 * Disable CPU Enhanced Halt (C1E), EIST (SpeedStep) & Cool'n'Quiet (if present and in case you OverClock)